 #3 Create the Closest Shapes

 In Balancing Stone, I actually have two different areas where I employ negative painting: the trees and the stones on the shore.
-Throughout this tutorial, I will bounce back and forth between these two areas as I continue adding new layers.
+Throughout this tutorial, I will bounce back and forth between these two negative areas as I continue adding new layers.
 However, the technique is exactly the same for both areas of the painting.

 For the forest, I wanted two trees to be in the first layer, making them appear closest to the viewer.
 I loaded up my size 6 round brush with strong paint and outlined one side of the tree.
 Before the paint started to dry, I loaded my size 14 round brush with clean water and faded the pigment away from the tree.
 The goal here is to create a dark to light transition of color away from the edge of the tree.
 The color should fade to totally transparent until it is just clean water.
 Once one side of the tree was done, I did the same on the other side of the trunk.
 Then I did this same process for the other tree, completing this layer.